Sechelt Library offers numerous options for individuals unable to read conventional print due to a physical, visual, or learning disability.

 Special Accessibility Collections with Partner Organizations:

-- Canada’s largest collection (over 700,000 items) of accessible format books and online resources for all ages.
+- Canada’s largest collection (over 1 million items) of accessible format books and online resources for all ages.
 Includes newspapers, magazines, and books in audio, e-text and braille.
 Download books or receive home delivery by mail.

 - CELA Registration for Canadian Collection: Self-register online